brandongiraldo/robaraujo-website/README.md

 ### Redux?

 Nah, this is not a single page application with state, its a static webpage for displaying content.
 There's a form, thats about it.
 Not worth using Redux.

+## The Application

+Shout out to [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack) for the boilerplate setup.